Honors Program Faculty

 I’m a Social Psychologist and specialize in how people perceive and think about other people and the common errors people make when thinking about people.
 My specific research interests involve the stigma of mental illness and how people think about blame and responsibility in sexual assault situations.
 I also have training in Community Psychology and worked for about 10 years outside of academia in community development, namely leadership development and community organizing.
 I also have interests in fringe areas of Psychology.
 I’ve published articles and letters about Jungian Archetypes and anomalous phenomena (e.g. ESP).

-Professor Josephs is Director of the York College Honors Program and Editor for sx salon: a small axe literary platform (www.smallaxe.net/sxsalon).
+Professor Josephs serves as Editor for sx salon: a small axe literary platform (www.smallaxe.net/sxsalon).

 My background and current research focus on the role of RNA-binding proteins in the regulation of important developmental events using Drosophila melanogaster as a model system.
 Although RNA-binding proteins have been shown to regulate the translation, stability, and localization of mRNAs during development, little is known of potential regulation at the level of transport and splicing events in the nucleus.
 I am currently focusing on identifying RNA targets of a nuclearly localized RNA-binding protein called Lark that is required for progression through oogenesis.
 It is likely that Lark is required at the level of RNA-splicing or nuclear-cytoplamic transport.